saveourtool/save-cloud/save-backend/Backend-API.md

 as instrument for working with SAVE Cloud API.

-To make the requests more universal, we will use the environment variables for all data, which is required by SAVE Cloud
+To make the requests more universal, we will store major information, which is required by SAVE Cloud in requests, by storing them into variables in **command prompt**.

 ### Authorization configuration